Who is London, Reese & Thomas?

 Should I contact or pay London, Reese & Thomas?

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like London, Reese & Thomas for millions of clients nationwide.
+The most effective way to deal with London, Reese & Thomas is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like London, Reese & Thomas on behalf of their clients.

 And they may be able to help you too.